Back

 opencode-reskin: multi-agent CSS analysis for OpenCode

-Reskinning a web project manually is tedious.
-You open the target design, then spend hours hunting through CSS files, Tailwind configs, and component styles, trying to figure out what needs to change and where.
-It’s the kind of work that’s simple in theory but death by a thousand paper cuts in practice.
+Reskinning a web project manually is “death by a thousand paper cuts.”
+You spend hours hunting through Tailwind configs, global CSS files, and component-level styles, trying to figure out what needs to change to match a new design system.
+It’s tedious, error-prone, and exactly the kind of work humans shouldn’t be doing.

 /skin nof1

-That’s it.
-The plugin scans your project’s current styling, compares it against the target skin definition, and produces a markdown checklist of exact changes:
+The plugin scans your project, compares it against a target design system (skin), and produces a concrete transformation plan.
+No guesswork.
+No “maybe.”
+You get a markdown checklist of exact changes:

 Three Agents Working in Parallel